 Bonus Tip: Pairing Low-E coatings with double or triple-pane windows can double the energy efficiency of your home.
 Not only will your windows come with the additional layer of Low-E on the extra pane(s), but they can also be filled with inert gases to prevent fog and frost from forming on your window panes.
 You will notice a major difference in your heating and cooling costs with triple or double-pane windows complete with Low-E coatings.

 Window Tint Films

-Window tints are ideal for those who value privacy while window films are suitable for those who prefer energy-efficient windows.
+Window tints are ideal for those who value privacy, while window films are suitable for those who prefer energy-efficient windows.
 Window films are manufactured to reflect the ultraviolet rays away from the window surface to prevent it from overheating.
-As they serve as a double-sided membrane, they are designed to keep your home much warmer during the harsh Canadian winters.
-They are far superior compared to window tints for improving the energy efficiency of your home.
+As they serve as a double-sided membrane, they are designed to warm your home during harsh Canadian winters.
+They are far superior to window tints for improving your home’s energy efficiency.

 The only disadvantage of window security films is that they do, in fact, reduce the amount of natural light as well as the overall visibility of your windows.
 This will make your home appear darker, so you have to rely more on artificial lighting to brighten your home.

-If you are still confused about whether window coatings, tints, or window tint film will be the best fit for your home, contact WindowTech Windows and Doors.
+If you are still confused about whether window coatings, tints, or window tint film will best fit your home, contact WindowTech Windows and Doors.
 Our expert staff will work with you to find the most energy-efficient windows.